guidoschmidt/hicetnunc.wiki.backup/General.md

 You may acquire hDAO through tips (withdrawal coming soon!) or by purchasing it via swap markets like [Quipuswap](https://quipuswap.com/swap).
 This was implemented to combat copyminters and shouldn't affect regular users.

-## What is this 2.5% fee?
-The fee means that when your OBJKT sells, Hicetnunc will charge 2.5% of the sale.
-It is used to maintain the server.
-We suggest factoring this into your sell price to cover the costs.

 ## How to avoid copyminters
 Unfortunately, there are people minting NFTs who did not create what they upload.
 These copyminters, as we call them, try to make a quick buck with art from other people.
 Collectors have to very careful and try to find out who the artists are and if the art is genuine.